philippgille/hello-netcoreapp/README.md

 - If you're using Linux and you have Docker installed, run: `publish-scd-docker.sh`
     - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`

-Additionally to the default SCD, you can also create a "small footprint SCD", which targets netstandard1.6 instead of netcoreapp1.1, making the published files smaller.
+Additionally to the default SCD, you can also create a "small footprint SCD", which targets `netstandard1.6` instead of `netcoreapp1.1`, making the published files smaller.
 This requires a change in the csproj file though and makes it incompatible with FDD.
 Also, the size gain is not very big:

-- With netcoreapp1.1: 45-55 MB published directory, 20 MB archive
+- With `netcoreapp1.1`: 45-55 MB published directory, 20 MB archive
-- With netstandard1.6: 30-40 MB published directory, 13-15 MB archive
+- With `netstandard1.6`: 30-40 MB published directory, 13-15 MB archive

 This is for a simple "Hello World" app.
 For a bigger app with third-party dependencies the size difference is even smaller.

 ### Docker image

-1. First run any of the FDD publish scripts, so that there's `/publish/output/hello-netcoreapp_netcoreapp1.1`
+1. First run any of the FDD publish scripts, so that there's `publish/output/hello-netcoreapp_netcoreapp1.1`
-    - Note: You should run those scripts from the publish directory, so you might need to `cd` into it first
 2. In the root directory of the repository, depending on which container host system you want to target:
     - For Linux containers, run: `docker build -t my/hello-netcoreapp .`
         - You can do this on both Linux and Windows